Government publishes final funding policy for Apprenticeship Levy

 If your business is interested in becoming a training provider there is government guidance available.

 In the first year of the levy, employers will only be able to use the funds in their digital account to pay for apprenticeship training and assessment for their own employees.

 The Tech Partnership and others have made the government aware that many employers may wish to use funds in their account to pay for apprenticeship training of other employers’ apprentices, especially for those in their supply chain.
 From May 2018, it's proposed that businesses can transfer 10% of their annual levy pot to a supply chain.

 Working to ensure coherence in digital apprenticeship standards, a Tech Partnership Employer Steering Group has developed and is maintaining an ‘occupation map’ for new digital apprenticeship standards.

 Apprenticeship standards, and their assessment plans, are each designed by a group of at least 10 employers, including at least two companies smaller than 50 staff.
 Approval to develop a particular standard, and to publish a standard and assessment plan once developed, is currently given by government.

-From April 2017, the Institute for Apprenticeships will become responsible for setting apprenticeship standards and ensuring quality for England.
+The Institute for Apprenticeships is responsible for setting apprenticeship standards and ensuring quality for England.
 The Institute will create mechanisms for the approval of apprenticeship standards and assessment plans, maintain quality criteria, and review the effectiveness and quality of standards over time.

-New funding bands will become effective from May 2017 for the new digital apprenticeship standards.
+New funding bands came into effect from May 2017 for the new digital apprenticeship standards.